BIOLA ALABI, fostering the growth of Africa's next technology innovators

 Read also: Start-ups eye investors $1trn at world’s largest tech show

-WHAT VALUE DO ACASIA VENTURES BRING TO THE COMPANIES THEY INVEST IN BEYOND CAPITAL?
+WHAT VALUE DOES ACASIA VENTURES BRING TO THE COMPANIES THEY INVEST IN BEYOND CAPITAL?
 HOW DO THEY SUPPORT AND THE GROWTH AND DEVELOPMENT OF THE START-UPS IN THEIR PORTFOLIO?

 Beyond providing capital, we offer early-stage support, assisting founders with strategy, team building, and recruitment.
 We emphasize the importance of good governance policies from the start, we also help them with legal matters, strategy development, geographic expansion, partnerships, branding, and PR strategies.